The best time to visit the Great Smoky Mountains National Park is from June to mid November.

 Cooler weather from January through March presents an opportunity to visit the park with few crowds; however, these are the most common times for snowfall when some areas of the park can be closed.

-The best time for camping in Great Smokys National Park is September to early November.
+The best time for camping in Great Smokys is from September to early November.

 The summer crowds have also thinned, making campgrounds and backwoods campsites more available.
 Cooler temperatures at night also mean fewer bugs.

-Read More : Guide to Camping in Great Smoky National Park
+Read More : The Best Campgrounds in Great Smoky National Park

-The best time for hiking is from June to August.
+The best time for hiking in the Great Smoky is from June to August.

 While you’ll face hotter temperatures, much of the park is at higher elevations, which means you’ll find comfortable temps and low humidity even in mid-July.
 In fact, for the park’s highest summits, you should take a jacket along with you even on a midsummer hike.

-Read More : Hiking Trails in Great Smoky National Park
+Read More : The Best Hiking Trails in Great Smoky National Park

 The best time to avoid crowds at Great Smoky Mountains National Park is September.

 Certainly, the winter months beat out September when it comes to light crowds, but those cold months are reserved for those who revel in winter hiking.
 If cold weather camping and hiking isn’t your thing, September presents an opportunity to visit the park while the weather is still warm but the crowds have thinned as families turn their attention to the new school year.